Spend & Save FAQs: Cash Management Account

 Is the Fidelity® Cash Management Account eligible for FDIC insurance coverage, and how does it work?

-Yes, the cash balance in the Fidelity® Cash Management Account is swept into an FDIC-insured interest-bearing account at one or more program banks.
-The deposit at the banks is eligible for FDIC insurance and subject to FDIC insurance coverage limits.
+Cash balances in the Fidelity® Cash Management Account are swept into an FDIC-Insured interest bearing account at one or more program banks and, under certain circumstances, a money market mutual fund (the "Money Market Overflow").
+Deposits swept into the program bank(s) are eligible for FDIC Insurance, subject to FDIC insurance coverage limits.
+Balances that are swept to the Money Market Overflow are not eligible for FDIC insurance but are eligible for SIPC coverage under SIPC rules (referenced below).
 Fidelity automatically performs all transfers between the program banks and your account.
 You cannot access your funds directly from a program bank.
 Please refer to the following for additional information:

 - Fidelity® Cash Management Account FDIC-Insured Deposit Sweep Program Disclosure document (PDF) for complete explanation and disclosures on the Deposit Sweep Program